JustinSaysHola/playbook/development/web/drupal.md

 ![](http://i.imgur.com/OICI3cM.png)

 I begin by asking myself how this element will function in the site and what is the best solution to implement the design.
-Since the content here is unlikely to change and has been constant for years (this is a legacy client with years of history with us) I will decide to bake it in to page.tpl.php.
+Since the content here is unlikely to change I will decide to bake it in to page.tpl.php.
 This will reduce block clutter as I estimate that a site of this size will have a healthy amount of blocks.
 This solution could be revisited during the refactor phase but will most likely be an acceptable solution here.

 ![](http://i.imgur.com/57A8Llt.png)